By Michael A. Roberto, D.B.A, Bryant University, and four others

 Economy of Scale and Failing Business Strategy

 In the 1980s, NutraSweet was the dominant player in the aspartame, or artificial sweetener, market.
-And their biggest customers were Coke and Pepsi.
+Their biggest customers were Coke and Pepsi.
 In fact, Coke and Pepsi accounted for almost half of their sales worldwide.
-Their patents were about to expire, and new businesses were looking at entering the market.
-Holland Sweetener was one of those firms thinking about coming in to compete with NutraSweet.
+As their patents were about to expire, new businesses were looking to enter the market to compete.
+Holland Sweetener was one of those firms.

-Would NutraSweet retaliate aggressively?
-How might they respond?
-Well, Holland Sweetener made a single, big mistake in their efforts to enter this market, and that was, they didn’t fully understand how powerful the cost advantage that the incumbent player had on them.
+How would NutraSweet respond?
+Would they retaliate aggressively?
+Holland Sweetener made two big mistakes in their efforts to enter this market.
+The first was they didn’t fully understand how powerful NutraSweet’s cost advantage was over them.

-It turns out, in the aspartame market, there were huge economies of scale and a substantial learning curve.
-NutraSweet had a huge cost advantage over this new player, Holland Sweetener.
-The learning curve was so powerful that the cost of producing aspartame had been falling significantly for years, as NutraSweet gained more and more experience producing this good.
+It turns out there were huge economies of scale in the aspartame market and a substantial learning curve.
+The cost of producing aspartame had been falling significantly for years and NutraSweet gained more and more experience producing this good.

-And as for huge economies of scale — you only needed a few factories to produce enough aspartame to serve the entire worldwide market.
-What dis this mean for Holland Sweetener?
-It meant the incumbent could fight, and fight aggressively, because they could bring price way down and still make money due to their cost advantage.
+And as for huge economies of scale—you only needed a few factories to produce enough aspartame to serve the entire worldwide market.
+What did this mean for Holland Sweetener?
+It meant the incumbent could fight, and fight aggressively, because they could bring the price way down and still make money due to their cost advantage.
 Plus, Holland Sweetener had no other way of differentiating their product.
-It was the same, basic product.
+It was the same basic product.
 With no cost advantage and no differentiation, they were toast.

-Moreover, they made one other mistake.
-They didn’t apply a little game theory to understand NutraSweet’s behavior with respect to Coke and Pepsi.
-Holland Sweetener was counting on Coke and Pepsi to shift some of their volume over.
-They figured Coke and Pepsi don’t want to be so dependent on NutraSweet.
-They’ll want to shift some of their volume, especially if we offer them an attractive price.
+If they had applied a little game theory to understand NutraSweet’s behavior with respect to Coke and Pepsi, they could have avoided their second mistake.
+Holland Sweetener counted on Coke and Pepsi shifting some of their volume over.
+They figured Coke and Pepsi didn’t want to be so dependent on NutraSweet, and that the soda companies would want to shift some of their volume, especially if offered a more attractive price.

 Learn more about the battle between NutraSweet and Holland Sweetener

-But Coke and Pepsi were caught in a prisoner’s dilemma, explained by NYU Professor Adam Brandenburger.
-He said Coke and Pepsi were caught in a situation, where, it would have been in their interest to switch some volume and get a better price from Holland Sweetener, but neither wanted to move first.
-Each looked and said, if we move, will our opponent attack us?
-Will Pepsi say to Coke, you’re changing an ingredient, and it’s changing the taste of your soda.
-Maybe that’s not true, but would they try to argue that to the customer.
+But Coke and Pepsi were caught in a prisoner’s dilemma, as explained by NYU Professor Adam Brandenburger.
+He said Coke and Pepsi were caught in a situation where it would have been in their interest to switch some volume and get a better price from Holland Sweetener, but neither wanted to move first.
+Each looked and said, “If we move, will our opponent attack us?”
+Will Pepsi say to Coke, “You’re changing an ingredient, and it’s changing the taste of your soda.”
+Maybe that’s not true, but would they try to argue that to the customer?
 And so, NutraSweet was able to retain those customers.
 Neither wanted to switch, and Holland Sweetener never made money in the artificial sweetener market.